DataCurationNetwork/data-primers/Column Binary Data Curation Primer/column-binary-data-curation-primer.md

 **Figure 2.
 Punched Card.** Source: Reinhold, A. (2006).
 [Binary punched card.](https://commons.wikimedia.org/wiki/File:IBM1130CopyCard.agr.jpg) [Online image].
 Wikimedia Commons.<sup>4</sup>

 The small numbers are column identifier numbers.
-These are never punched because they don’t represent question responses.The numbers that represent possible question responses are arranged vertically, from 0-9.
+These are never punched because they don’t represent question responses.
+The numbers that represent possible question responses are arranged vertically, from 0-9.
 The “digit” section of the card includes digits 1-9.
 The section above, starting with 0, is called the “zone” section.
 The two additional spots above the 0 represent extra values, which allow more data to be stored on a single card.
 The zone values are coded in several different ways, depending on the company or organization that processed them (see Table 1).

 |   Punched Card Value   |   Codebook Value   |   Data File Value   |
 | :------------- | :------------- | :------------- |